Skip navigation

 You may need this test if you have symptoms of a bacterial infection, such as:

-You may also need a CRP test if your provider thinks you may have a chronic condition that causes inflammation.
-The symptoms will depend on the condition.
+You may also need a CRP test if your provider wants to:

-If you've already been diagnosed with an infection or a chronic disease that causes inflammation, you may need this test to monitor your condition and treatment.
 CRP levels rise and fall depending on how much inflammation is in your body.
-If your CRP levels fall, it's a sign that your treatment for inflammation is working or you're healing on your own.
+So, if your CRP levels fall, it's a sign that your treatment for inflammation is working or that you're healing on your own.

 What happens during a CRP test?